 Skip the apology.
-Don’t say you’re sorry…you don’t need forgiveness.
+Don’t say you’re sorry…you don’t need to be forgiven.

 We’ve all been there.
 Maybe you said something, maybe you did something, either way, five minutes later, you regret it.
 Regret is feeling as if you’ve done something wrong.
 Or maybe your actions were innocent, but they blew up in your face.
 Maybe you put yourself in pain or hurt someone else.